 Number of Players: 1

 It hits you like a bolt from one of its lightning spells.
 PAX East is well behind us at this point, but I have had my eyes on a couple of key titles since then, biding my time until their release.
-I only played Dead Cells for maybe ten or fifteen minutes during the con (mostly out of consideration for the line behind me), but the impression it left with me has remained strong over the last couple of months.
+I only played Dead Cells for maybe ten or fifteen minutes during the con, but the impression it left with me has remained strong over the last couple of months.
 It's finally releasing in early access on Steam (at a special price on release day as well), and I’m telling you to get it right now.
 Right now!
 I’ll chill until you come back.

 What’s that, you say?
 Looks like just another pixelated side-scroller beat ‘em up?
 Right, looks like a rundown of some things is in order.